composer/composer/doc/faqs/why-can't-composer-load-repositories-recursively.md

 - Fetch the repositories of root package, then fetch the repositories of the first level dependencies, then fetch the repositories of their dependencies, etc, then resolve requirements.
-This sounds more efficient, but it suffers from the same problems than the second solution, because loading the repositories of the dependencies is not as easy as it sounds.
+This sounds more efficient, but it suffers from the same problems as the second solution, because loading the repositories of the dependencies is not as easy as it sounds.
 You need to load all the repos of all the potential matches for a requirement, which again might have conflicting package definitions.